BritishPandaChick/disney-codes/log.md

 - Style RSVP button.
 Currently text is all blue.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)

+## Day 7: July 11, 2019
+**What I Did Today:** Add jQuery for modal.
+Began adding styles for the modal.

+**Day Summary:** A modal has finally appeared on the site!
+Initially nothing was appearing after I added the rest of the Bootstrap classes and added the JavaScript in.
+It turns out the modal didn't have the id set which is why nothing was appearing.
+As soon as I set the id, a modal appeared on the browser.
+It was a mess, but it was working.
+The rest of the time was playing with the CSS.
+I was having issues styling due the Bootstrap classes I added earlier so I began removing them.
+This made styling so much easier and less messy.

+**Tomorrow's List:**
+- Add JavaScript so button will toggle on and off.
+- Figure out how to get the modal in the middle of the page.
+- Remove modal-body and modal-footer classes from the modal.
+- Finish adding CSS styles for the modal.
+- Think about adding more JS for accept and decline buttons in the modal.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)